Toowong State School: History

 The 1970s were a time of upgrading school facilities.
 Between 1970 and 1974, reconstruction, drainage and grassing of the top oval occurred, as well as the levelling and grassing of the infants' play area, and the construction of gym towers, platforms and sandpits.
 More trees were planted and gardens created in the grounds and seats added to the playground.
 Electricity was installed in each classroom and the library, housed in the 1880 Ferguson building, was upgraded and extended.

 Centenary celebrations were held in 1980 with a centenary ball, walkathon, fete and reunion day and sports day, as well as the publication of a school history.
 A new school gate to St Osyth Street was constructed, opened on 29 June 1980 by the Honourable Dr Llew Edwards, MLA, Deputy Premier and Treasurer of Queensland, and a time capsule was buried on the northern side of the 1880 Ferguson building, to be retrieved in 2030.

 Other changes to the school buildings over time include the relocation of doors and internal partitions; replacement of early windows with large banks of glass louvres or awning windows; the enclosure of some verandahs to extend classroom space; and the enclosure of parts of the understory area to create toilets, store rooms and additional classrooms.
 Recently, a basketball court at the western end of the school grounds was replaced by a sports hall.

+In 2001, Toowang State School became the home of the first co-enrollment program for deaf and hard of hearing students (DHH) in Australia.
+It was chosen because of its small population (approximately 270 students) and the school administration's interest in working with the Deaf community.
+This program teaches DHH students alongside hearing peers in a combination of English and Auslan.

+The program expanded over the following decade.
+By 2017, the school consisted of 10% deaf and hard of hearing students, 17% hearing siblings of deaf children, and 5% children of deaf adults.

 As of 2017, the school continues to operate from the site established in 1910 and is the only state primary school in Toowong.
 The school retains early buildings constructed between 1880 and 1927, Depression-era landscaping and mature plantings.
 The school has served the community since 1880 and taught generations of Toowong students.
 Since establishment it has been a key social focus for the Toowong community with the grounds and buildings having been the location of many social events.